bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

     !!! note
         When you configure the Product Environment, a `Plugin Template` will be displayed - this can be a starting point for protecting your API on the Gateway.

-    Finally, from the Portal, `enable` the Environment to make it available on the API Directory.
+    Finally, from the Portal, **Enable** the Environment to make it available on the API Directory.

     #### d) Optional Configuration